 “Simple,” I reply, “you don’t.”

 If I forget my password then you have two options.
 Option one is that you generate me a new password, email it to my registered email address (but see rule 2 below) and store an encrypted version of the new password in your database.
 Option two is that you send (to my registered email address) a link to a web page where I can enter a new password.
 This link should obviously be time-limited (so I can only use it for a few hours) and should contain some encrypted key so that no-one can guess what the link is.
-The second option is less secure as anyone can intercept the email and get access to the link, so the first option should be prefered.
+The second option is less secure as anyone can intercept the email and get access to the link, so the first option should be preferred.

 Rule 2: Username and Password Travel Separately